ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 Now we can have methods with a lot of flexibility combining both positional and keyword arguments and making some of them required and some optionals, but we are not finished yet.

-Ruby gives us even more options that we will cover on the next post of this serie.
-We will also analyze a few common Rails methods to see how they use different types of arguments so we put everything together with practical examples.
+Ruby gives us even more options that we will cover on the next post in this series.
+We will also analyze a few common Rails methods to see how they use different types of arguments so that we can put everything together with practical examples.